 2. Live Online Proctoring:

-The candidate can be viewed or monitored in the real time.
+The candidate can be viewed or monitored in real-time.

 3. Record and Review Proctoring: